 The study of the Bible is a vital component of the total curriculum at Point University.
-All students who complete a bachelor's degree from Point University will either major or minor in Biblical Studies (see the Mission and Goals of the University).
+All students who complete a bachelor's degree from Point's University College will either major or minor in Biblical Studies (see the Mission and Goals of the University).